-Sedona is home to some awesome off-road trails that are sure to thrill the whole family.
-If you don’t have your own 4×4 vehicle or if you aren’t ready to try trails rated as difficult yet, you’re in luck, because Sedona is also home to lots of Jeep tour companies.
+There are some great off-road trails to explore in Sedona with kids.
+If you don’t have your own 4×4 vehicle, take a tour with one of Sedona’s many Jeep tour companies.
 Pink Jeep Tours is the most popular and has been in business since 1960.
-Their knowledgable guides will keep you safe and entertained during your off-roading adventure.
+Their knowledgeable guides will keep you safe and entertained during your off-roading adventure.

 Read all about what to expect on a Pink Jeep Tour.